diederickh/roxlu_experimental/addons/Libav/README.md

  -  Use libavresample to automatically resample audio samplerates/formats
  -  Add a test if we really need swscale in the `AVencoder` based on the `AVEncoderSettings.in_pixel_format`
  -  Test if the settings in `AVEncoderSettings` can be used for the given format.
+ -  Check if avframe/picture is used correctly; when you maintain your own buffer, you only use avpicture_fill() and NOT avpicture_alloc/avpicture_free!